 Municipalities have long tail claims - managing claims properly will reduce municipal expenses.
 Ask questions about risk management:

-- What risk management services does your insurer provide? - Do they utilize a tailored approach or are the risk management services generic and not industry/geographically specific? - Can their staff perform a road review, MMS review, inspect a toboggan hill, playground equipment or trail? - Does your insurance company provide you with the tools to mitigate risks? - Is the cost of the risk management services covered by the premium or does your insurance provider charge additional fees?
+- What risk management services does your insurer provide? - Do they utilize a tailored approach or are the risk management services generic and not industry/geographically specific? - Can their staff perform a road review, MMS review, inspect a toboggan hill, playground equipment or trail? - Does your insurance company provide you with the tools to mitigate risks? - Municipalities must do everything they can to protect systems from hackers and social engineers.
+Implementing cyber security standards and routine education for staff on the latest 'fraud' techniques' can help.
+Insurers are now requiring organizations to have minimum security standards in place before cyber insurance can be considered, including: - Multi Factor Authentication (MFA) - Disaster Recovery Plan and Business Continuity Plan - Annual phishing training - Email filtering systems - Regular security software updates - Is the cost of the risk management services covered by the premium or does your insurance provider charge additional fees?